FAQ about Forrest Green Farm’s classes

 - Wood Betony

 Whole Living class takes place under an outside pavilion tent at Forrest Green Farm.
 Whole Living is an outside class, the tent provides plenty of shade and shelter but we will do garden walks and projects outside of the tent also.
 The tent has a picturesque view of the gardens, fields, farm animals and the surrounding Blue Ridge mountains.
 There is also a porta potty near the tent.
-We have an outside sink and stove set-up under the tent for class convenience.
-Class will be held rain or shine, if there is extreme weather we have make up dates scheduled.
+Class will be held rain or shine.

 Yes!
 Even if you have no previous experience in gardening or herbalism you will not be lost.
 We start the class with basic information and build on that throughout the rest of the season.
 We are also always here for individual mentorship and to answer any questions you might have.